 “Dopamine increases when we are organized and finish tasks – regardless if the task is small or large.
 So, don’t allow your brain to worry about things that need to be done.
 Instead, write these tasks down and then check them off one at a time.
 It’s been shown that it’s more satisfying to the brain’s dopamine levels when we physically check something off of our to-do list.” from 10 Ways you can release Dopamine in the Brain without Medication

-If your drinking too much too often and have been wanting to stop, start with a simple goal.
+If you are drinking too much too often and have been wanting to stop, start with a simple goal.
 At the top of your list write “don’t drink today” and if that is the one thing you achieve today be PROUD because that is the beginning of breaking free.
 That is the beginning of fighting for you.
 Reach out and we’ll help.

 “Vulnerability is the birthplace of innovation, creativity and change.”

 Come Join us